rectorphp/rector/README.md

 - Change visibility of constant, property or method
 - And much more...

-...just **look at overview of [all available Rectors](/docs/AllRectorsOverview.md)** with before/after diffs and configuration examples.
-It's all you really need to use build your own sets.
+...**look at overview of [all available Rectors](/docs/AllRectorsOverview.md)** with before/after diffs and configuration examples.
+You can use them to build your own sets.

 ## Install